 A: Responses will vary.
-Possible responses include vehicles, such as school buses or garbage trucks; devices that use electricity, such as lights or air conditioners; objects whose manufacture releases greenhouse gases, such as paper or cement; food whose production releases greenhouse gases, such as beef and milk; heating devices, such as furnaces; and the removal of plants or green space.
+Possible responses include vehicles, such as school buses or garbage trucks; devices that use electricity, such as lights or air conditioners; objects whose manufacture releases greenhouse gases, such as paper or cement; food whose production releases greenhouse gases, such as beef and milk; garbage, which can release greenhouse gases in a landfill; heating devices, such as furnaces; and the removal of plants or green space.